10:00 AM – 6:00 PM

 How the Process Works

 The process is quite simple and takes two quick visits to the Lifetime Family Dental office in Raleigh.
 The first visit focuses on removing the decay and damage after making sure that you are numbed with a local anesthetic.
 After the cleaning and preparation is complete, a mold is taken of the damaged tooth, which is sent to the lab for an exacting match down to the micro-millimeter.
-Dr. Gudger will create a temporary restoration (or filling) to protect the tooth while we wait for the inlay or onlay to be completed.
+Lifetime Family Dental will create a temporary restoration (or filling) to protect the tooth while we wait for the inlay or onlay to be completed.

 Call Lifetime Family Dentistry for More Information